| | | |

 • Clean off the cookie sheets after each baking.

-• Chill dough for about 15 minutes.
+• Chill the spritz cookie dough for about 15 minutes.

-• Do not over chill the dough or it will be too hard.
+• Do not over-chill the dough or it will be too hard.

 • Do not let it get too soft or it will not hold up as the shape desired.

-• Do not over handle the dough.
+• Do not overhandle the cookie dough.

 • Hold the press upright & set it on the baking tray to make the cookies.